MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Configure the GitHub Spec Kit in your development environment.
 1. Import the ContosoDashboard repository and initialize GitHub Spec Kit.
 1. Review the ContosoDashboard project and GitHub Spec Kit files.
-1. Define the project Constitution (organizational constraints and development principles).
+1. Generate a constitution based on repository files.
-1. Create the Spec for the document upload and management feature.
+1. Create the feature specification using stakeholder requirements and the constitution.
-1. Clarify the Spec (iterate on requirements with AI assistance).
+1. Update the specification with clarified requirements.
-1. Generate the Technical Plan (architecture and implementation approach).
+1. Generate the technical plan using the specification and constitution.
-1. Create the Task List (actionable implementation steps).
+1. Generate the tasks file using the spec, plan and constitution.
-1. Implement the specified feature using GitHub Copilot.
+1. Implement the tasks required for an MVP application.
 1. Review and verify the implementation.

 ## Configure the GitHub Spec Kit in your development environment

 The GitHub Spec Kit includes a command-line interface (CLI) tool called Specify that initializes projects for spec-driven development.
-It also integrates with Visual Studio Code through the GitHub Copilot Chat extension to provide AI-assisted generation of specifications, plans, and tasks.
+The GitHub Spec Kit integrates with Visual Studio Code through the GitHub Copilot Chat extension to provide AI-assisted generation of constitutions, specifications, plans, and tasks.

 In this task, you install the GitHub Spec Kit CLI tool and configure Visual Studio Code for spec-driven development.